Heavy fighting in Sudan's capital as food aid needs grow | Law-Order

 The army has mainly used air power and heavy artillery as it tries to drive back the RSF, which spread out across large areas of Khartoum and its adjoining cities of Bahri and Omdurman across the Nile after fighting erupted on April 15.
 "The bombardment and the clashes don't stop and there's no way to flee from our homes.
 All our money is gone," said Salah el-Din Othman, a 35-year-old resident of Khartoum.

-"Even if we leave our houses again we're afraid that gangs will loot everything in the house … we are living a nightmare of fear and poverty."
-Violence has also flared in Darfur in western Sudan and in North Kordofan State, and other parts of the country, but the power struggle has been focused on the capital.
+"Even if we leave our houses again we're afraid that gangs will loot everything in the house ... we are living a nightmare of fear and poverty."
+Violence also flared about 1,000 km (620 miles) west of Khartoum in Nyala, one of Sudan's largest cities and the capital of South Darfur state, witnesses said.
+One said heavy artillery including tanks could be heard firing for the first time since a local truce was declared.

+Armed gangs had started carrying out robberies in El Obeid, another major city and a trading hub in North Kordofan state, witnesses said.
+Both army chief Abdel Fattah al-Burhan and RSF commander Mohamed Hamdan Dagalo, known as Hemedti, are thought to have remained in Khartoum throughout the fighting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)